IAmJonoBo/Prometheus/docs/offline-packaging-orchestrator.md

   The workflow resets the runner workspace via a Python cleanup guard before checkout, enables `actions/checkout`’s `clean` mode, and runs `git clean -fdx` so cached or untracked files cannot block subsequent clones or checkouts.
-  It also installs `git-lfs` explicitly and fails fast when `git lfs ls-files --all --not-in-remote` reports missing blobs, preventing partially replicated repositories from producing broken wheelhouses.
+  It also installs `git-lfs` explicitly and fails fast when a dry-run `git lfs push --dry-run` detects blobs that are absent on `origin`, preventing partially replicated repositories from producing broken wheelhouses.